 - Property taxes

 (Note: The above charges must be paid by the buyers based on property value.
 These charges are the sole responsibility of the homebuyer and cannot be covered by a third party.)

 Average Closing Costs in North Carolina

 On average in North Carolina, standard closing costs range just over 2.2% of a home’s purchase price.
 For example, closing costs on a $200,000 home could add up to $4,400 or more.
-If you build with Madison Homebuilders, we would pay that 2.2% for you!
+If you build with Madison Homebuilders, we would pay up to $5,000 towards your closing costs!

 Since the founding of our company in 1997, Madison has paid over $2.6 million in closing costs on behalf of our customers, averaging over $3,900 per customer.
 Note that this average savings doesn’t include thousands of dollars saved by our customers by not having to pay construction loan interest.

 While the homebuyer usually pays closing costs, it is not unheard of for other parties to cover these fees.

 - The Seller: In the purchase of an existing home, the seller is always responsible for the real estate commission when the home closes, but sometimes you can negotiate with the seller to get them to cover part or all of your closing costs as well.
 Obviously this is more likely to happen if they are trying to sell the home quickly or if there aren’t other serious buyers.
 If they do agree to cover your closing costs, this is usually done by decreasing the purchase price of the home for an amount comparable to your closing costs.

 - You: If you don’t have the cash to cover closing costs now, you can ask your lender about wrapping the closing costs into the loan.
 They will likely charge you for this, but when you’re already borrowing hundreds of thousands of dollars, it may not matter to you if you add more for closing costs.